ionic-team/stencil-site/src/docs/guides/csp-nonce.md

   - tanner-reits
 ---

+# Using Content Security Policy Nonces in Stencil

 [Content Security Policies (CSPs)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) can help protect an application from Cross-Site Scripting (XSS) attacks by adding a security layer to help prevent unauthorized code from running in the browser.